How do I grant cross-account access to objects that are in Amazon S3 buckets?

 IAM policies and resource-based ACLs

-If ACLs meet your needs better than IAM and S3 bucket policies, then use object ACLs to manage permissions for specific scenarios.
-For more information, see When to use an ACL-based access policy (bucket and object ACLs).
-Amazon S3 ACLs allow users to define only the following permissions sets: READ, WRITE, READ_ACP, WRITE_ACP, and FULL_CONTROL.
-You can use only an AWS account or one of the predefined Amazon S3 groups as a grantee for the Amazon S3 ACL.
-When specifying email address or the canonical user ID for an AWS account, the ACL applies to all entities in the grantee AWS account.
+Amazon S3 ACLs allow users to define only READ, WRITE, READ_ACP, WRITE_ACP, and FULL_CONTROL permission sets.
+You can use only an account or one of the predefined Amazon S3 groups as a grantee for the Amazon S3 ACL.
+When you specify an email address or canonical user ID for an account, the ACL applies to all identities in the grantee account.
 For example, you can't use an ACL to restrict access to individual IAM users or roles.
 You also can't apply ACLs to different objects that share the same prefixes.

-Note: The bucket owner might not have full control over the objects uploaded by the ACL grantee.
+Note: The bucket owner might not have full control over the objects that the ACL grantee uploaded.
 This is because the ACL doesn't support the condition for the S3 operation that the ACL authorizes.

-To use bucket and object ACLs to manage S3 bucket access, follow these steps:
+To use bucket and object ACLs to manage S3 bucket access, complete the following steps:

-2. Configure the bucket ACL to include at least WRITE permission for Account B. This makes sure that Account B IAM roles or users can upload objects (call PutObject API) to a bucket owned by Account A:
+3. Configure the bucket ACL to include at least WRITE permission for Account B. This makes sure that Account B IAM users or roles can upload objects to a bucket that Account A owns:

 <Owner>